ledstrain/wiki.ledstrain.org/content/docs/faq/index.md

 ### Posting

 Write a clear title.
-Try make a summary of your dicussion so others know what they will be reading and discussing.
+Try make a summary of your discussion so others know what they will be reading and discussing.
 No post signatures

 ### Conduct